 Eight weeks later the transformation was complete, with a new stylish and contemporary yet classical and practical finish.
 At Brightshine we give our customers the benefit of a thorough consultation and take great interest in the details, Andrew and Tanya walked away in love with the finished product.

-"The cold is coming, batten down the hatches & grab yourself some shutters before you start to shudder! ⛄ Save up to 20% off Blinds & 10% off Shutters.
+"Spring has arrived, what better way to give your home a fresh new feel than with some stylish interior blinds & shutters! 🌷🌿 Save up to 20% off Blinds & 10% off Shutters.
 Free safe in-home measure & quotes, plus receive free installation if you get an in-home measure & quote from one of our Reps (T&C's apply)" ~We are a New Zealand owned and operated business so you can buy knowing you are supporting your local ❤